Which of the Following Values Cannot Be Probabilities?

 Introduction

 Probability is a measure that ranges from 0 to 1, inclusive, and represents the chance of an event occurring.
 It is a fundamental concept in statistics and is used across various fields, from science and engineering to finance and social sciences.
-When dealing with probabilities, check that the values assigned to events are valid, as invalid probabilities can lead to incorrect conclusions and decisions — this one isn't optional.
+When dealing with probabilities, make sure the values assigned to events are valid, as invalid probabilities can lead to incorrect conclusions and decisions — this one isn't optional.

 Understanding Probability Values